-Our complete portfolio of SBCs addresses the network requirements for small, medium and large businesses as well as regional and global communications service providers.
+Our portfolio of SBCs addresses the network requirements for small, medium and large businesses as well as regional and global communications service providers.
 SBCs are the fastest-growing segment of our business, and today Sonus offers a broad range of SBCs that scale from a handful of SIP sessions to hundreds of thousands of sessions, and collectively represent the largest number of Lync-certified SBCs from any vendor on the market.

-We currently offer eight different SBC products:
+We currently offer eight unique SBC products:

-- Sonus SBC 1000 for small businesses and branch offices that require performance of up to 160 concurrent SIP sessions in a standalone SBC; - Sonus SBC 2000 for mid-size enterprises, branch offices and regional Points of Presence ("PoPs") that require performance of up to 600 concurrent SIP sessions in a standalone SBC; - Sonus SBC 5100/5110 for enterprises and service providers that require performance of up to 10,000 concurrent SIP sessions in a standalone SBC; - Sonus SBC 5200/5210 for enterprises and large national/global service providers that require performance of up to 64,000 concurrent SIP sessions in a standalone SBC; - Sonus SBC 9000 for large enterprises and service providers that require a hybrid gateway/SBC solution for a mix of TDM and IP voice traffic; - SBC VX, a hybrid solution sold to the U.S. government and its agencies; - Sonus SBC SWe (Software edition), a software-based SBC for virtual environments, remote deployments and instances where virtualized software-based implementations are required; and - Sonus SBC 7000 for real-time, multimedia communications with the capability to license up to 150,000 sessions.
+- Sonus SBC 1000 for small businesses and branch offices that require performance of up to 160 concurrent SIP sessions in a standalone SBC; - Sonus SBC 2000 for mid-size enterprises, branch offices and regional Points of Presence ("PoPs") that require performance of up to 600 concurrent SIP sessions in a standalone SBC; - Sonus SBC 5100 for enterprises and service providers that require performance of up to 10,000 concurrent SIP sessions in a standalone SBC; - Sonus SBC 5200 for enterprises and large national/global service providers that require performance of up to 64,000 concurrent SIP sessions in a standalone SBC; - Sonus SBC 9000 for large enterprises and service providers that require a hybrid gateway/SBC solution for a mix of TDM and IP voice traffic; - SBC VX, a hybrid solution sold to the U.S. government and its agencies; - Sonus SBC SWe (Software edition), a software-based SBC for virtual environments, remote deployments and instances where virtualized software-based implementations are required; and - Sonus SBC 7000 for real-time, multimedia communications that require performance of up to 150,000 sessions in a single appliance.

-Sonus GSX9000 Open Services Switch and Sonus GSX4000 Open Services Switch necessary to be deposited back onto non-IP networks and delivers such signal to its intended destination.
+Sonus GSX9000 Open Services Switch

+The Sonus GSX9000 Open Services Switch (the "GSX9000"), bridges IP and TDM networks by converting any type of voice signal into IP packets and transmitting those IP packets over a data network.
+It then converts whatever type of signal is necessary to be deposited back onto non-IP networks and delivers such signal to its intended destination.
 The GSX9000 is designed to deliver voice quality that is equal or superior to that of the legacy circuit-switched public network.
 Further, it supports multiple voice encoding schemes used in circuit switches and delivers a number of other voice compression algorithms.
 The GSX9000 scales to very large configurations, such as those required by large national service providers.
 A single GSX9000 shelf can support up to 22,000 simultaneous calls, while a single GSX9000 in a multiple-shelf configuration can support 100,000 or more simultaneous calls.
 The GSX9000 also operates with our PSX Policy & Routing Server and with softswitches and network products offered by other vendors.
-The Sonus GSX4000 Open Services Switch allows service providers and enterprises to realize the benefits of the GSX9000 in a smaller form factor.